mendix/docs/content/refguide/native-builder.md

 If you have custom native dependencies or code, you can include them in your app by merging your changes to the **master** branch of the GitHub repository which the Native Builder is making.
 Every build branches off from **master** and your changes will be included.
 Remember to synchronize your repository occasionally to get the latest changes from Mendix native template.

-For more information on syncing your repository, see [When to Sync Your Native Template](#sync-your-repository) below.
+For more information on syncing your repository, see [When to Regenerate Your Native Template](#sync-your-repository) below.

 ### 4.2 Custom App Center Configuration